oleks/trafaret/README.rst

 .. image:: https://travis-ci.org/oleks/trafaret.svg?branch=python3
     :target: https://travis-ci.org/oleks/trafaret

-A fundamental tenet of ``trafaret`` is that the solution to a programming exercise usually adheres to one of a set of possible templates.
+The solution to a programming exercise usually adheres to one of a set of possible templates. ``trafaret`` helps you grade student submissions, when this is the case.

 Using ``trafaret`` effectively requires you to be attentive: teachers readily undermine the creativity of their students, and pose overly liberal programming